skywind3000/asynctasks.vim/README.md

 let g:asyncrun_open = 6
 ```

-And quickfix window can be opened automatically, otherwise you can't see the task output unless use `:copen` manually.
+And quickfix window can be opened automatically, otherwise you can't see the task output unless using `:copen` manually.

 ### Build and run a single file